Reviewing United-Guardian (UG) & The Competition

 |2.44

-As a group, “Toilet preparations” companies have a potential upside of 19.18%.
-Given United-Guardian’s peers higher possible upside, analysts plainly believe United-Guardian has less favorable growth aspects than its peers.
+As a group, “Toilet preparations” companies have a potential upside of 21.44%.
+Given United-Guardian’s competitors higher possible upside, analysts plainly believe United-Guardian has less favorable growth aspects than its competitors.

+United-Guardian pays an annual dividend of $0.74 per share and has a dividend yield of 4.9%.
+United-Guardian pays out 92.5% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
+As a group, “Toilet preparations” companies pay a dividend yield of 1.6% and pay out 53.2% of their earnings in the form of a dividend.

 Profitability

-This table compares United-Guardian and its peers’ net margins, return on equity and return on assets.
+This table compares United-Guardian and its competitors’ net margins, return on equity and return on assets.

 |Net Margins